MarlonSchultz/jeopardy/README.md

 db_type: 'sqlite3'
 ```

+# Consider this:

+Answer should be as precise as possible, to help contestants asking the correct question.

 If you dont want to edit a sqlite3 file, you can use the database.json file.

 Set the paramaters.yml to: